 - Understanding different liver diseases and

 - Validation of drug targets and drug candidates aimed for treatment of liver diseases.

 1.2 Experimental platform

 Starting with hepatocytes from commercial sources, we form spheroids from primary human hepatocyte fractions (PHH spheroids) using the ultra-low attachment plates and defined media.
 In the spheroids, the cells have relevant cell-cell interactions, a physiological cell-extracellular matrix (ECM) interface, improved cell polarity and a functional bile canaliculi network (see Figure 1).
 Indeed we showed that relevant enzyme expression can be preserved for at least 5 weeks in culture and that periportal and perivenous hepatocytes retain their phenotype during this period (Bell et al., 2016).
 The hepatocytes in 3D spheroids exhibit molecular phenotypes on transcriptomic, proteomic and metabolomic level similar to the livers from which they originate.
 We can transfect the spheroids with virus mimicking viral induced hepatitis or supplement the media with bile acids, allowing the faithful identification of drugs with cholestatic liabilities (Hendriks et al., 2016).

 1.3 Pathological liver systems

-Using these diseased liver systems we o elucidate the drug hepatotoxicity including their mechanisms (Hendriks et al., 2019) in diseased liver as compared to healthy liver.
+Using these diseased liver systems we elucidate the drug hepatotoxicity including their mechanisms (Hendriks et al., 2019) in diseased liver as compared to healthy liver.
 We also evaluate novel mechanisms for drug mediated enzyme induction (Hendriks et al., 2020), study factors causing steatosis, and fibrosis in the liver and new regimens to inhibit such development.

 We develop culture conditions that closely mimic the nutritional and hormonal status of hepatocytes in vivo with regards to e.g. glucose and glucagon levels, fatty acids and insulin.
-In this system, we will extensively characterize 3D cultured hepatocytes with regards to expression levels and activities of gene products involved in liver homeostasis and causing insulin resistance and metabolic diseases.
-We have previously shown that our human 3D culture system can recapitulate lipid accumulation, when exposed to elevated levels of fatty acids, fructose and insulin, as is the case in NAFLD in vivo (Figure 1).
+In this system, we extensively characterize 3D cultured hepatocytes with regards to expression levels and activities of gene products involved in liver homeostasis and causing insulin resistance and metabolic diseases.
+We have previously shown that our human 3D culture system can recapitulate lipid accumulation, when exposed to elevated levels of fatty acids, fructose and insulin, as is the case in NAFLD in vivo (Figure 2).